bryan-pakulski/stable-ui/ReadMe.md

 # Requirements

-- Python 3.10.0
+- Python 3.8.0+
-- pip (see rquirements.txt for libraries, can be installed with `pip install -r requirements.txt`)
+- pip (see requirements.txt for libraries, can be installed with `pip install -r requirements.txt`)
 - Docker see: https://github.com/NVIDIA/nvidia-docker#quickstart
 - nvidia-container-toolkit